First minors sentenced under Hong Kong security law

 The defendants cited the French Revolution and Ukraine's struggle for democratisation over the past decade to support their cause, the court heard.

-Flyers handed out by the group also quoted the Chinese Communist Party's Mao Zedong saying that "revolution is not a dinner party" and is instead "an act of violence by which one class overthrows another," Ms Lo added.
+Flyers handed out by the group also quoted the Communist Party of China's Mao Zedong saying that "revolution is not a dinner party" and is instead "an act of violence by which one class overthrows another", Ms Lo added.

-Some of the teenagers were still at school when they were arrested.

-The case also involves two adult defendants, whose sentences will be decided separately next month.
+The case also involves two adult defendants, whose sentences will be decided in November.

-Most have already spent a year in pre-trial detention, after new rules introduced by the security law made it more difficult for suspects to get bail.

-The national security law states that any person who incites subversion must be sentenced to between five and 10 years in jail if the case is of a serious nature.

-Hong Kong's once-popular democracy movement has been dismantled by both by the security law and by prosecutors deploying a colonial era sedition law.

-More than 210 people have been arrested under the law, with nearly 130 formally charged, mostly for political views and speech.

-Authorities have launched a separate terrorism prosecution against other Returning Valiant members for an alleged bomb plot, with police accusing them of trying to manufacture the powerful explosive TATP.
-AFP
+The authorities have launched a separate terrorism prosecution against other Returning Valiant members for an alleged bomb plot, with police accusing them of trying to manufacture the powerful explosive TATP.